 This is a dumb little example, but it is a microcosm of the greater world.
 People may think that being angry is a virtue.
 And until you can convince them otherwise, why should they not go on living angrily?
 Either bear (have patience with) what others do, or make a genuine attempt to convince them of the better way.
 But no grumbling and complaining.

 Epictetus runs through a similar scenario with Medea (see this summary of her).
 He succinctly states that Medea thinks it is better to gratify her anger toward her husband than to protect her children.
 Most of us would see this as folly!
-To which Epictetus says, "Well, demonstrate to her clearly that she is in error and she will not act on her idea.
-As long as you don’t lay it out for her, though, she has nothing besides her own idea of right and wrong to guide her.
-So don’t get angry at the poor woman for being confused about what’s most important, and accordingly mutating from human being to snake.
-Pity her instead.
-We take pity on the blind and lame, why don’t we pity people who are blind and lame in respect of what matters most?" (see verses 8-9).
+To which Epictetus says, "Show her clearly that she is mistaken and she won't follow that course; but as long as you haven't shown it, what else can she do than follow what seems best to her?
+Nothing else.
+Why should you be angry with her, then, because, poor wretch, she has gone astray on matters of the highest importance, and has changed from a human being into a viper?
+Shouldn't you, if anything, take pity on her instead?" (v.
+8-9, p.
+60).

 In so many cases, we assume the other person should know better?
 Have we checked our assumptions?
 And after having checked our assumptions and learning that the other person needs some educating, are we willing to help them by educating them - by showing them a better way?